 SOFREP’s Dustin Gladwell, a 12-year Army veteran, believes that Glock made a good decision by making changes based on customer reviews of early models.
 You can notice this in the trigger.
 “Firing pin safety and trigger spring enhancements enable the trigger housing to endure long-term durability and result in a smoother trigger pull and improved trigger reset,” he wrote.

-The Glock 19 Gen 5 usually retails for around $599.
+The Glock 19 Gen 5 usually retails for around $599 and up depending on new or used.
 But of course, since the pandemic, firearms prices are all over the place based on region and availability.
 If you are a Glock user or new to Glocks, you probably won’t be disappointed.
 If you can overlook the disadvantages in customization and ergonomics, the Gen 5 is worth a purchase.

 Glock looks like it has another hit on its hands.